KacperKaszuba0608/OCIAD1-Analysis/README.md

 ## Proteomics analysis

+We can break down proteomics analysis into the following steps:
+1. Data preparation and calculation of all necessary measures.
+2. Visualisation of the results.

+### Preparing Data (1st step)

 1. Run the `imputation_MITOS.R` and `imputation_TOTALS.R` files first.
 The imputation has been done using the Ludovic method from [`protti`](https://doi.org/10.1093/bioadv/vbab041) library.
 2. Next is the normalization, so run the files `normalization_MITOS.R` and `normalization_TOTALS.R`.
 The normalization was performed using the EigenMS method.
 3. The last process is the fold change calculation.
 For this you have to run the files `fold_change_calculation_MITOS.R` and `fold_change_calculation_TOTALS.R`.
 4. Now you can also analyse the data in terms of gene ontology (GO term analysis).
 To do this, run the `GO_enrichment.R` file.

+### Visualizing the results (2nd step)

-5. The data is ready for plotting using the `plotting.R` file.
+1. The data is ready for plotting using the `plotting.R` file.
+2. To plot the split violin and also perform statistical analysis, run the `split_violin_and_statistical_analysis.R` file.
-6. You can also create a supplementary file with all the data using the `supplementary_excel_file.R` file.
+3. To create a supplementary file with all the data, run the `supplementary_excel_file.R` file.
+Note:
+Before you running this file, you need to create a file with organelles comparison.
+To do this run `organelles_comparison.R`.

 Good luck! 😉